celiakwan/quorum-raft-diamond/README.md

     bootnode --genkey=nodekey3
     ```

     Note: The node key filename of node one should remain unchanged (i.e. `nodekey`).
-Otherwise, it might throw errors when starting the node.
+Otherwise, it might throw `Fatal: failed to find local enode ID (xxxxx) amongst peer IDs: [xxxxx xxxxx xxxxx]` when starting the node.
     &nbsp;

 9. Get the enode ID of each node.